Icirus/PlayHalloween/README.md

+To setup your environment:
+1. Clone the Repo to a local directory.
+2. CD into the cloned directory if you are not already in it.
+3. run 'pip install -r requirements.txt'.
+4. update the video_dict.py file with the approriate video name, and path to file.

 Running app.py will start the server.
 Its currently in Debug mode to get a little extra logging.
 Once the server comes online, it will broadcast the ip address and port.